blbadger/blbadger.github.io/memory-models.md

 ![compression benefits](/deep-learning/compressed_vs_noncompressed.png)

-As an aside, using $d_m=512$ transformers for both encoder and decoder for this dataset leads to a plateau a loss of around 5.0 by the equivalent of 50k steps, which is far worse than either mixer.

 ### Embedding-augmented causal language models

 Recalling our original motivation to introduce input embeddings to remove the source entropy of text for a language model compressor, it may be wondered if one cannot combine the advantages of the autoencoder with next token prediction-based compression.
 The reson why this might be beneficial is as follows: it is apparent that masked mixer autoencoders require a compressed $d_m$ that is too large (in bits per $n_{ctx}$ tokens) to improve upon the compression found using next token prediction models given the relatively small amount of compute we have been applying to train these models.

-The primary reason for this is that each token (which usually representes between 3 and 5 bytes of text) is greatly expanded by the embedding transformation, whereby each token becomes represented by vectors of at least 512 elements, or at least 1024 bytes in fp16.
+The primary reason for this is that each token (which usually represents between 3 and 5 bytes of text) is greatly expanded by the embedding transformation, whereby each token becomes represented by vectors of at least 512 elements, or at least 1024 bytes in fp16.
 This is such a large expansion that even our subsequent many-to-one token compression abilities do not give greater total compression than causal language models.

-Some reflection may convince us that there is a good reason for this: it may be conjectured that our autoencoder less efficiently trainable than a next-token-prediction model (for our compute) because it must generate the entire context window in one forward pass, whereas the causal language model generates one next token at a time using information from all previous tokens.
+Some reflection may convince us that there is a good reason for this: it may be conjectured that our autoencoder is less efficiently trainable than a next-token-prediction model (for our compute) because it must generate the entire context window in one forward pass, whereas the causal language model generates one next token at a time using information from all previous tokens.

 With this in mind, it may be wondered if we can combine the advantages of causal modeling and autoencoding to make an encoder-decoder architecture that exhibits superior compression ability to either autoencoder or causal language model alone, give similar compute to what has been used previously.